blockwatch-cc/tezos-api/content/api.md

 The TzStats Data API responds with regular HTTP status codes in the `2xx` range to indicate success, in the `4xx` range to indicate client-side errors and in the `5xx` range to indicate backend errors.
 The response body contains additional information encoded as JSON object.

 - `200 OK` Success
-- `400 Bad Request` Missing required fields of malformed request data
+- `400 Bad Request` Missing required fields of malformed request data, your fault
 - `404 Not Found` No such object
 - `405 Method Not Allowed` Unsupported request method
 - `409 Conflict` Resource state conflict
 - `429 Too Many Requests` Request limit exceeded
-- `500 Internal Server` Something went wrong
+- `500 Internal Server` Something went wrong, not your fault
 - `502 Bad Gateway` Your request has reached a timeout and was cancelled, try to reduce the range of data in your request
 - `504 Gateway Timeout` Our backend is overloaded or down for maintenance, wait a while before retry